-Businesses have special Business Profile panels and should use Google My Business to create, claim, and make suggestions to those.
+Businesses have special Business Profile panels and should use Business Profile to create, claim, and make suggestions to those.

 Beyond official entities, anyone can send feedback about issues with knowledge panels, Business Profiles, or Knowledge Graph information in general.
 Such displays have feedback options.

 - On desktop, select Feedback at the bottom of displays to send feedback.